 By car reaching Eibsee then taking the cable car would be is quickest (but most expensive) way up to the Zugspitze summit.

 What Is The Cheapest Way To Get From Munich To Zugspitze?

 For a round trip, purchasing the combo ticket which includes DB and Zugspitze train tickets would be the cheapest option to reach the summit of the Zugspitze.
 This includes DB train, ascent, and descent, to and from the summit using a combination of the cogwheel train and cable cars.

 If you enjoy hiking, there are several routes you can take to reach the summit by foot, climbing, and Via Ferrata.
 This of course depends on your fitness level and mountaineering experience.

-The DB train takes around 1 hour 30mins reaching Garmisch-Partenkirchen, where you will need to take a cogwheel train or cable car up to the summit.
+The DB train takes around 1 hour 30 minutes to reach Garmisch-Partenkirchen, where you will need to take a cogwheel train or cable car up to the summit.

 The cogwheel train typically takes 75mins and the cable car takes only 7mins.

 The Zugspitze is the Highest Mountain in Germany, sharing the border with Austria.
 Standing tall at 2,962 meters above sea level, it’s the twelfth tallest peak in Europe.